 However, I now prefer the HSA concept because it is simpler, less bureaucratic, and requires less oversight mechanisms and cost.

-To better protect doctors from overwork, which leads to malpractice lawsuits, thereby driving up the cost of healthcare coverage, doctors found guilty of malpractice are to have the court expenses shared by the hospital for which they worked based on hours worked the week of the malpractice incident.
-If they worked at least 60 hours the week of the incident, the hospital is to cover 5% of the malpractice court costs, and an additional 5% for each additional 5 hours worked during the week of the incident.
+To better protect doctors from overwork, which leads to malpractice lawsuits, thereby driving up the cost of healthcare coverage, doctors found guilty of malpractice should have their court expenses shared by the hospital for which they worked based on hours worked the week of the malpractice incident.
+If they worked at least 60 hours the week of the incident, the hospital should cover 5% of the malpractice court costs, and an additional 5% for each additional 5 hours worked during the week of the incident.

 Losing Parties in Medical Lawsuits Pay Other Party's Court Costs Up to $5,000

 As a deterrent against frivolous lawsuits, losing parties in medical lawsuits should be required to pay the other party's legal fees, up to a maximum of $5,000.

 Doctors and residents should be restricted to 16-hour shifts, and anyone found guilty of coercing them to work longer hours subject to a $10,000 to $100,000 fine and up to one year in prison.

 The U.S. should have never gotten into the retirement business with Social Security to begin with by intruding unnecessarily into the industry, creating a massive government monopoly that has bankrupted the U.S. in the process.
 Because Americans are living almost 20 years longer than when Social Security was passed in 1965, the cost of Social Security, like Medicare, is skyrocketing, as the U.S. government pays for decades more benefits than the program was designed to sustain.

 With that being said, millions of Americans have spent their lifetimes paying into the program and are nonetheless owed the benefits they paid for.